marsdrums/ReSTIR-reworking/README.md

 ### Importance sample the BxDF

 Given a certain BxDF, we know that the light direction affects the amount of light reflected by a surface.
-To make an example, consider the diffuse component of these two scenarios:
+To make an example, consider the diffuse component computation in these two scenarios:
 ![](./images/lambert.png)
 The point on the left reflects more light than the point on the right, because the cosine of the angle formed by the normal vector and the light direction is smaller.
 Knowing this, we could concentrate the random rays directions towards the aphex of the hemisphere where it is more likely to find important light sources.
 This is called cosine-weighted importance sampling
 ![](./images/cosine.png)